Mural Walk Honoring Gianna and Kobe Bryant

 Mural honoring Gianna and Kobe Bryant in downtown Los Angeles

 Head north on Main Street to find your fifth mural on the Jimmy Jam T-Shirt facade, a loving iteration of Kobe and Gianna embracing.
-Here, turn left onto 14th and then right back onto Hill to reach mural six, which stretches nearly the entire block and also includes LeBron, who recently won the 2020 NBA Championship with LA and dedicated the win to Kobe.
+Here, turn left onto 14th and then right back onto Hill to reach mural six, which stretches nearly the entire block and also includes LeBron, who won the 2020 NBA Championship with LA and dedicated the win to Kobe.
 Back to Pico and Broadway finds your seventh mural and heading north to Hill and 11th deposits you at the famous Mayan theater and a space-inspired Kobe and Gianna mural.

 Mural of Kobe Bryant in downtown Los Angeles

 Head west on 11th and south on Olive Street.
-If you are in need of a beer to cheers (or pour one out for) the Black Mamba after the walk, you’ll pass by HiDef Brewing, a new establishment that currently offers great pale ales for takeaway.
-A bonus ninth mural can be found at Pico and Grand via a quick detour before returning to your car on 12th Street.
+If you want a beer to cheers (or pour one out for) the Black Mamba after the walk, you’ll pass by Audio Graph Beer Co.

 BONUS SUNSET: Head to nearby Vista Hermosa Park for the perfect downtown sunset to end your walk and reflect.